silbermm/memelex/README.md

 > Memex.My.TODOs.new()

-They all have this siilar interface which is usually just "add this tag"
+They all have this similar interface which is usually just "add this tag"

 ## Using the `my_customizations.ex` module in your Memex